su-haris/django-hms/README.md

 		* Option to select room is given
 		* Onclick, list of rooms available shown
 		* After selection, room is confirmed, and redirected to user profile
+		* Option to pay fees
+		* Onclick, a request will be registered (after reading instructions)
+		* Email confirmation for both room and fee status.

 * Warden
 	* Can login from home (sign up is done by admin only)
 	* Presented with All Rooms and an option to view inmates
 	* Option to add room, which sends to another page to fill in room details
-	* Can approve room change requests
+	* Can approve/reject room change requests
+	* Can approve/reject fee requests
+	* Can view detailed profile of room inmates
+	* Can view fee history
+	* Can view brief profile view of all students